hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

 ### Replicated Command Line Interface

 1. Connect to the Terraform Enterprise host machine using SSH.
-1. Execute the command below to fetch the versions of Terraform Enterprise.
+2. Fetch the versions of Terraform Enterprise.

     ```
     $ replicatedctl app-release ls --fetch